pavel-glukhov/Instagram-Reels-Downloader/README.md

 # Instagram Reels Downloader

-**Instagram Reels Downloader** — телеграм бот для загрузки Reels-видео из Instagram по URL.
+**Instagram Reels Downloader** is a Telegram bot for downloading Reels videos from Instagram using a URL.

-## Запуск
+## Getting Started

-### 1. Импортируйте переменные окружения
+### 1. Import Environment Variables

-Перед запуском скрипта установите переменные окружения, такие как `API_TOKEN`.
+Before running the script, set environment variables such as API_TOKEN.

     PowerShell:
     $Env:API_TOKEN="12345678:12345678:aaaaabbbbbcccccdddddeeeeeffffff"